-The Quilter Cheviot AIM Strategy is a discretionary strategy through which investors can gain access to a diversified portfolio of companies listed on the Alternative Investment Market (AIM).
-These companies are researched and approved by Quilter Cheviot and supplemented with additional research from Jupiter Asset Management.
-These businesses are expected to qualify for Business Relief (formerly known as Business Property Relief) and those that do so can mitigate potential inheritance tax liabilities on the part of the investor.
+The Quilter Cheviot AIM Strategy is a tax-efficient discretionary strategy where investors can gain access to a diversified portfolio of companies listed on the Alternative Investment Market (AIM).
+As these businesses are expected to qualify for Business Relief they can mitigate potential inheritance tax liabilities on the part of the investor.

 What are the benefits of the AIM Strategy?